1. Master Your Breath Support

 9. Prioritize Physical Health for Longevity

 Low brass playing is an athletic activity.
 Your body is your instrument.
-Taking care of it prevents injuries and ensures consistent performance.
+Taking care of it prevents injuries and ensures consistent performance over decades of playing.
+Many professional players have ended their careers prematurely due to preventable injuries.
+Start taking care of your body now.

 Hydration and Lip Care